Edward A. Hanna: Mayorship from 1974 to 1978

 Hanna's opponents accused him of egomania, instability, making misleading statements about budget matters, a lack of foresight and long-term plans, and an unwillingness to either listen or delegate: the business community in particular feared that his volatility would drive away investors.
 Some Utica businessmen questioned whether Hanna was at all an improvement over the status quo of widespread corruption that preceded him.
-A former editor of the Utica newspapers, Mason C. Taylor, joined Hanna's administration as an advisor, but quit after two months: his letter of resignation criticized Hanna's autocratic and abusive governing style, and expressed fears that city government could collapse badly enough that the state would need to step in.
+A former editor of the Utica newspapers, Mason C. Taylor, joined Hanna's administration as an advisor but quit after two months: his letter of resignation criticized Hanna's autocratic and abusive governing style and expressed fears that city government could collapse badly enough that the state would need to step in.
 Initially Hanna repaired relations with Elefante, who served as an advisor, and he even proclaimed April 7 as "Rufus P. Elefante Day".
 However, Elefante resigned after seven months, stating that Hanna never took his advice.
 In 1975, the Oneida County Executive asked federal and county prosecutors to investigate Hanna for official misconduct.
-Utica's two Gannett papers returned Hanna's venom in kind: the editor of The Daily Press called him "some kind of emperor [...] allowing the peasants to enjoy the largesse of the sovereign."
+Utica's two Gannett papers returned Hanna's venom in kind: the editor of The Daily Press called him "some kind of emperor [...] allowing the peasants to enjoy the largesse of the sovereign".
 Although Hanna's opponents agreed that the tax cuts he implemented were long due, they said the cuts were accomplished in part by financial manipulation.
 However, many working-class Uticans admired Hanna's independence and unwillingness to take guff, as well as his willingness to try new things even if they did not work out.

 Hanna's eccentric, impulsive actions produced further anecdotes.
-Within a single day he hired one man to manage the Utica Memorial Auditorium, then hired the same man into another role as director of the city bus company.
-He hired another man, then fired him because he felt his salary was too high, and wrote a check to the city for the overage.
+Within a single day, he hired one man to manage the Utica Memorial Auditorium, only to hire the same man into another role as director of the city bus company.
+He hired another man then fired him because he felt his salary was too high, writing a check to the city for the overage.
 He fired the entire Public Works department, then rehired them the next day.
 He let a teen rock band practice in City Hall's underground Civil Defense shelter, then wrote them a check for $1,000 when their instruments were stolen.
 In the summer of 1976, Hanna attempted to raise the age of a 9-year-old girl to 16 by proclamation so that she could work at a city park concession stand: this was rejected by the city's comptroller.

 Hanna announced his candidacy for the 1976 United States Senate election in New York, stating that he could "do nothing more" for Utica, but he withdrew several weeks later.
 Hanna lost reelection in 1977.
-After leaving office Hanna returned to his businesses and lived in Paris and Florida before returning to Utica around 1990.